nader-eloshaiker/screen-geometry-app/README.md

 #### Description

 Orval is a client API code generator.
 It takes an [OpenAPI or Swagger spec](https://swagger.io/specification/) (in yaml format) and generates not only the the endpoints complete with urls, but also the data models exchanged between client and server.
 You can read more here [orval.dev](https://orval.dev/) Note that there are many more tools such as one from Swagger themselves called [OpenAPI Tools](https://github.com/OpenAPITools/openapi-generator) and [Redux Toolkit OpenAPI code-generator](https://redux-toolkit.js.org/rtk-query/usage/code-generation).
 These are all very good tools, I just settled on this one because the generated code was easy to ready and allowed me to choose the underlying HTTP framework.

+#### Output

+Orval has been configure to generate:

+- Services using [React Query](https://tanstack.com/query) with [AXIOS](https://axios-http.com/) as the HTTP Client
+- Data models within the API calls.
+- Mock data from the `exmaples` field in the OpenAPI Spec that utilises [Mock Service Worker](https://mswjs.io/)

 #### One source of truth